The Best Workers’ Compensation Insurance Companies for 2023

 ADPIA is an insurance broker, rather than a direct carrier of insurance.
 This means that businesses shopping for insurance through ADPIA will be connected to another carrier to purchase the policy.
 As a broker, ADPIA partners with many top insurance carriers nationwide and can connect employers with policies that meet legal requirements in the state(s) where they operate.
 ADPIA also offers group health insurance and commercial coverages like BOPs and commercial auto.

 One of the advantages of working with ADPIA as an option for workers’ comp is that the company’s payroll and HR technology helps make it easier to manage workers’ comp policies and premium payments.
-With the Pay-By-Pay® Premium Payment Program, ADP automatically calculates and forwards workers’ comp payments to the insurance carrier each time a business runs their payroll.
+With the Pay-By-Pay® Premium Payment Program, ADP automatically calculates and forwards workers’ comp payments to the insurance carrier each time a business runs its payroll.
 This pay-as-you-go structure results in more accurate premium payments, improved cash flow, and easier audit processes.

 Price